Current Students

 PROGRAM HANDBOOK

-Congratulations on creating an area of specialization outside of a traditional major!
-You are forging a truly unique path, joining 7,000+ alumni since program was created over 50 years ago.
-Often, this level of freedom and flexibility is not available until graduate school.
+Congratulations on creating an area of concentration outside of a traditional major!
+You are forging a truly unique path, joining over 8,000 alumni since the program was created over 50 years ago.
+Like our motto, esse sui generis, you aspire “to be of one’s own sort” or to be unique, one of a kind.
+You have the opportunity to craft an individualized, interdisciplinary degree to prepare you for careers that may not even exist yet!
+Often, this level of freedom and flexibility isn’t available until graduate school.

-Like our motto, esse sui generis you aspire “to be of one’s own sort” or to be unique, one-of-a-kind.
 Like a set of Legos, you can build the picture on the box, or you can take those same bricks (in this case, courses) and build something entirely unique!

-You have the opportunity to craft an individualized, interdisciplinary degree to prepare for the future in a “VUCA world,” a landscape that is volatile, uncertain, complex, and ambiguous.
+Welcome to our community!
 If we can be of assistance, please contact us.
-Welcome to our community!

 Warmly,